Dance! - The Road to Heavies - Diary of a male Irish dancer

 But, starting on heavy shoes as an absolute beginner in Irish dance is asking for trouble.
 There is quite some technique involved and the soft-shoes are the run-up to your heavies.

-When I started, my goal was to achieve 'something simple' on a pair of heavies, but I first had to get to the point I was ready for them.
+My initial goal was to do 'something simple' on a pair of heavies, but I first had to get to the point I was ready for them.
 How long that would take was beyond me, if I would ever reach my goal at all.

 That's why I started this kind-of diary on the 1st of October 2011, the day I had my try-out class.
-After thinking the title over, I decided to call it 'The Road to Heavies'.
+After thinking the title over, I decided to call the diary 'The Road to Heavies'.

 I also don't publish the name of fellow dancers.
 It doesn't really add to the stories and the reader problaby doesn't know them as well.